 The group survived the ‘scandal’ but were brought to book for drug-related offences in 1967.
 There were also sex scandals (mention a Mars Bar to Mick and he’ll automatically think of Marianne Faithfull), riots, and even murders in the audience.

-Brian Jones (pictured at left) was effectively kicked out of the band in June 1969.
-Initially the creative leader and most musically talented member of the group, he gradually became hampered by a drink and drugs-induced haze.
+Brian Jones (pictured below left) was effectively kicked out of the band in June 1969.
+Initially the creative leader and most musically talented member of the group, he gradually became hampered by a drink and drug-induced haze.

 The former salesman at Whiteley’s department store in London was found dead in his swimming pool a month later on 3 July.
 The coroner concluded death by misadventure.